Advantages of Homeschooling

 9. Kids learn respect not fear

-Conforming because of fear or threat isn’t the same as having respect for someone.
+Conforming because you’re scared isn’t the same as having respect for someone.

 10. They are safe.

-Anxiety in children and young people is rising and it’s not surprising.
-Kids who are anxious do not learn effectively.
+If you look at any stats you’ll see that anxiety in children and young people is rising and it’s not surprising.

 11. Learn organically